aws-solutions/qnabot-on-aws/tuning_accuracy_guide/AWS_QnABot_tuning_recognition_accuracy_guide.md

 In previous releases (before v4.0.0) repeated terms like "*how do I use*" could skew scoring toward items with higher numbers of repeating words.
-In QnABot 4.0.0 and onward, this problem has been eliminated by changing the elasticsearch index and query to socre now only on unique (not repeating) word matches.
+In QnABot 4.0.0 and onward, this problem has been eliminated by changing the elasticsearch index and query to score now only on unique (not repeating) word matches.
 Previously we recommended to avoid repeating phrases in multiple questions by putting all the alternatives into a single question like `"How do I use Q&A / q and a chatbot?"`.
 This practice is no longer recommended.